myl7/mylmoe/posts/mylmoe-demo.md

 ### MDX deviations

-MDX is slightly different from both Markdown and JSX in the corresponding parts.
+MDX is slightly different from Markdown and JSX in the corresponding parts.
 Refer to the [Deviations from Markdown](https://github.com/micromark/mdx-state-machine#72-deviations-from-markdown) and [Deviations from JSX](https://github.com/micromark/mdx-state-machine#73-deviations-from-jsx) sections for details.